 PolyMorpher will be developed for PC, Mac, and Linux.
-To make PolyMorpher more accessible, the game will be a 2D game so that most computers can run the game without a problem.
-The game will be available through the CS 411 Team Silver website as a downloadable executable file and through other game distribution services such as Steam.
+To minimize system requirements and maximize accessibility, PolyMorpher will be implemented as a 2D game.
+The game will be available through the CS 411 Team Silver website as a downloadable executable and through other game distribution services such as Steam.